gradio-app/gradio/client/js/README.md

 The `submit` method accepts the same [`endpoint`](#endpoint) and [`payload`](#payload) arguments as `predict`.

-The `submit` method does not return a promise and should not be awaited, instead it returns an async iterator with a  `cancel` methods.
+The `submit` method does not return a promise and should not be awaited, instead it returns an async iterator with a  `cancel` method.

 ##### Accessing values